By Lindsay McKenna, Expedition Coordinator, Physical Scientist - NOAA Office of Ocean Exploration and Research

 Leveraging community input on priority exploration needs ensures the data acquired meets a broad range of user needs.

 The data collected by the Okeanos Explorer during this expedition will provide baseline information about seafloor habitats and help improve our understanding of the ecological connection between mid-water and deepwater biological communities.

-All collected data will be available in NOAA's public data archives within 60-90 days of the conclusion of the cruise and can be accessed via the OER Digital Atlas.
+All collected data will be available in NOAA's public data archives within 60-90 days of the conclusion of the cruise and can be accessed via the NOAA Ocean Exploration Data Atlas.

 Also see the Explorer in Training Program for Leg 2.